-(4) The following are the Maximum Achievable Control Technology (MACT) 40 CFR part 63 subparts that are adopted by reference in this rule.
+(3) General Provisions.
+The following are the Maximum Achievable Control Technology (MACT) 40 CFR part 63 subparts that are adopted by reference in subsection (1)(A) of this rule.
 Individual source operations or installations in these categories are subject to this rule based on category specific parameters, as specified in the applicable subpart: